How to Read an IPL Scoreboard: Understanding Cricket Stats

 Cricket Scoreboard on TV

-The runs scored per 100 balls.
+The average number of runs scored per 100 balls.
+This measures a batsman’s scoring speed.

 Cricket Scoreboard at the Stadium